-A series of practical exercises show you how to use the TNTmips Free software package (see Course Resources below) to interpret image and terrain-elevation data.
-The exercises cover the basic tools that you will need to produce digital geological maps: displaying and enhancing image data; detecting different minerals; terrain and hydrological analysis; and digital mapping.
-They are based on data sets from a wide variety of study areas intended to encourage users to develop skills and experience in water-resource reconnaissance.
-An Appendix guides you in acquiring and preparing globally available, free image data to use in the free software package.
-Subject to a limited but still useful image size (1000 x 1000 pixels or 30 x 30 km using Landsat or ASTER data), completion and further practice should give you the skills to undertake small, water-related projects independently anywhere in the Afro-Asian dryland belt to a professional standard.
+A series of practical Exercises guide you through basic processes in the TNTmips Free software package (see Practical Learning Resources below), which are used to display and interpret image and terrain-elevation data.
+They are available as PDFs at the Contents page.
+The Exercises cover the basic tools that you will need to produce digital geological maps: displaying and enhancing image data; detecting different minerals; terrain and hydrological analysis; and digital mapping.
+They are based on data sets from a wide variety of study areas intended to encourage you to develop skills and experience in water-resource reconnaissance.
+An Appendix guides you through acquiring and preparing free image data of areas of interest to you so that you can use them in the free software package.
+Subject to a limited but still useful image size (1000 x 1000 pixels or 30 x 30 km using Landsat or ASTER data), completion of the Exercises and further practice should give you the skills to undertake small, water-related projects independently anywhere in the Afro-Asian dryland belt to a professional standard.

-The course is aimed at geoscience professionals in national surveys; independent consultants; senior geology undergraduates and engineers working in the WASH/WatHab sections of NGOs and international agencies.
+The learning resources are aimed at: geoscience professionals in national surveys; independent consultants; senior geology undergraduates and engineers working in the WASH/WatHab sections of NGOs and international agencies.

 Drury SA (2001) Image Interpretation in Geology, (3rd edition): Nelson Thorne/Blackwell Science: London.